adam2am/anti-mouse/less-motion/#features.md

-# Current
+# Currently
+- kinda great now, lil bit of progress but instead of instantly detecting as a shifted key, i want it to turn it on after 1st CapsLockUpReleased because when I just hold Caps->wanna edit faster same thing with a double caps => track if there was 1 release + 2nd press

+- after single tap it should send only 1 shifted key and they stop doing it, but it keeps doing it sending shifted keys only after 1 caps tap

+- 1 caps tap should've send 1 shifted key and return to normal mode
+- double caps should send shifted keys till I do release caps do we add tracking of capsUP somehow?

+- sometimes Caps behaviour is getting turned on despite me not using it
+- Potentially for shift we do single caps tap
+        for the next symbol to be shifted.
+        And what if for caps + T/H = holding caps would be like holding shift, till the moment you don't release the Caps or press the H/T again

+"Tap for Shift" concept seems like the most promising from a UX perspective, as it maintains a degree of immediacy.
+However, the timing is absolutely critical for it to feel natural and not frustrating.
+Experiment with different timing windows (e.g., 100ms, 150ms, 200ms) to find what feels best.

-- potentially for shift instead of 2xCaps == Caps+Tab/Caps+Shift hold to be sure about pressing it and not mess up with just CapsLock
+- potentially for shift instead of 2xCaps => Caps+Tab hold to be sure about pressing it and not mess up with just CapsLock
 - Caps + Shift still working, it shouldn't be like that, Caps+Shift+V is not working as well

 # Potential, further Ideas
-- in any mode - Ctrl+MM - map to jump in any mode
-- in any mode - caps + ff = find forward, caps + fb = find backwards? fj - as a jump
-- vim-like macros a-w-d = select word delete

         - Caps + ~ = Alt+~ terminal activation
         - Caps+S+/ = Ctrl+Enter
         - Caps+Shift+/ = Ctrl+Shift+Enter
         - is there a better idea for a shift? or just have to get used to it?
 Caps+ Tabto
+        - Caps + Click as a Ctrl + Click

 ## Hotstrings entering the arena
 - ;dpp = delete previous paragraph, as a hotstring, not as a hotkey
+- ;dw = delete word
+- ;d{Space}= {Delete}

+- ;aw = accent a word
+- ;awd = accent a word delete
+- ;ap = accent a paragraph
+- ;aa = all accent

-- do we do anything about the "-_/+=" as a hotkey?
+- do we do anything about the "-_/+=" as a hotkey?;dot
+- ;j;ke -> looking for the "ke" to jump to further
+- ;pl = previous line
+- ;nl = next line
 - Caps + 1/2/3 = as Alt + 1/2/3 to switch editors